 Disclosure: Dr. Quezada practices at this clinic and has no conflicting financial interests to declare.

 Our MSC approach introduces growth factors and signaling molecules that work with the body's own regulatory systems.
 Early research suggests potential influence on cartilage and inflammation, though outcomes vary from person to person.
+Independent research, including a 2020 systematic review by Park et al. (indexed by NIH), has explored these mechanisms.

 Targeted nutritional support plays a role in knee joint health through anti-inflammatory diet, essential nutrients for tissue maintenance, supplements for joint lubrication, and weight management.
 Our clinical nutrition plans provide personalized dietary strategies for supportive care integration.
-Learn more about anti‑inflammatory diet for knee osteoarthritis.

 Evidence‑informed